erichall/webgl-30/README.md

 hidden `gl` state which all functions seem to mutate, but I guess that is the exact thing we are trying to do in clojure, other than you can't really see the state inside the gl variable, or maybe there is a way to see it somehow?

-I guess it's still kinda awkward to deal with one of your "local" state in a atom, and then inside this state atom, I've put the gl context which is being mutated on.
+I guess it's still kinda awkward to deal with one of your "local" state in an atom, and then inside this state atom, I've put the gl context which is being mutated on.

 ---